-5.5 Fluctuations of Systems in Statistical Equilibrium
+5.6 Fluctuations of Systems in Statistical Equilibrium

 As we saw in Chap.
-3, statistical mechanics is built on a distribution function ρ , which is equal to the probability of finding a chosen system in a quantum state at some chosen location in the system's phase space.
-For systems in statistical equilibrium this probability is given by the microcanonical or canonical or grand canonical or Gibbs or . . . distribution, depending on the nature of the interaction of the system with its surroundings.
-Classical thermodynamics, as studied in this chapter, makes use of only a tiny portion of the information in this probability distribution: the mean values of a few macroscopic parameters (energy, volume, pressure, . . .) and the entropy.
+4, statistical mechanics is built on a distribution function ρ that is equal to the probability of finding a chosen system in a quantum state at some chosen location in the system's phase space.
+For systems in statistical equilibrium, this probability is given by the microcanonical or canonical or grand canonical or Gibbs or ... distribution, depending on the nature of the system's interactions with its surroundings.
+Classical thermodynamics makes use of only a tiny portion of the information in this probability distribution: the mean values of a few macroscopic parameters (energy, entropy, volume, pressure, ...).
 Also contained in the distribution function, but ignored by classical thermodynamics, is detailed information about fluctuations of a system away from its mean values.